lanceberge/CUDA-Newton-Fractals/README.md

 10 30
 ```

-This produces the plot:
+This produces the fractal:

 ![random.png](fractals/random.png)

 This comes from an order 10 polynomial with roots between -30 and 30.

 *Note*: The default ReSpacing and ImSpacing is 3.
-I set them to 1 for this plot, as the default was too zoomed out.
+I set them to 1 for this fractal, as the default was too zoomed out.
 In other words, decreasing them zoomed everything in.

 *Note*: Use the step parameter and make a movie with these custom polynomials!
 This is done for the image above in [random.mp4](fractals/random.mp4).